Zot!: Publication history

 Despite critical acclaim, Zot! was initially cancelled after 10 issues due to low sales in July 1985.
 However, McCloud and Eclipse came up with the idea of switching from color to black-and-white, and the comic was then able to run profitably from January 1987 to July 1991 before McCloud ended the series after a total of 36 issues.
 Issues #19-20 shipped together, and due to McCloud's honeymoon featured Chuck Austen inking the artist's pencils.

 Eclipse planned to print the color issues as trade paperbacks to support the revived series, but the original color negatives were destroyed when their Guerneville, California headquarters flooded in 1986.
 Instead Eclipse funded new color separations by Dennis McFarling.
 The Original Zot!
 Book One (ISBN 0-91303-504-1) was released in August 1989 which collected issues 1–4 and included an introduction by McCloud.
 The Original Zot!
 Book Two followed in June 1990, containing issues 5-8.

 Although the comic has been out of print, following the collapse of Eclipse it was collected by Kitchen Sink Press in Book One (ISBN 0-87816-427-8), which collected issues 1–10 and included an introduction by Kurt Busiek; Book 2 (ISBN 0-87816-428-6), which collected issues 11–15 and 17–18; and Book 3 (ISBN 0-87816-429-4) which collected issues 16 and 21–27.
 Book 4, collecting the "real world arc" of issues 28–36, was a casualty of Kitchen Sink's turmoil.

 In 2000, ten years after the last print issue appeared, McCloud brought the series back in webcomic format under the title Zot!
 Online.
 He published the 440-panel story arc "Hearts And Minds" at Comic Book Resources.
 McCloud used an infinite canvas style for Zot!
 Online, using trails to instruct the reader what the reading order of the panels are.

-In July 2008, HarperCollins published the complete black and white issues of the series (11–36) in one volume.
-This edition included never-before-seen material and commentary by McCloud.
-It did not include the published "Getting to 99" story, but only McCloud's breakdowns, as the art was done by another artist, Chuck Austen.
+In July 2008, HarperCollins published the complete black-and-white issues of the series (11–18 and 21–36) in a single volume.
+The collection also featured previously unpublished material and commentary by McCloud.
+The "Getting to 99" story from issues 19 and 20 was not included in its published form; instead, the volume contained only McCloud's breakdowns, as the finished artwork had been drawn by Chuck Austen.
 In addition, HarperCollins published a limited, signed collector's edition of this collection in November 2008.